 Haze.
 Between March and June, man-made forest-clearing fires in Indonesia (primarily Sumatra and Borneo) carry ash particles into the sky, causing a sickly haze to accumulate over Singapore and Malaysia.
 The haze may ruin the scenery at best, and be positively hazardous to your health at worst.

 Holidays in Penang.
 With a little foresight, you can schedule your trip to coincide with one of Penang's many festivals.
+Chinese New Year is the biggest party the island can contrive, but you can also try visiting during Thaipusam, Vesak, or Hungry Ghost Festival.

 Expect more inconvenience than usual, though: these festivals bring in plenty of tourists, but may shut down some shops and restaurants (particularly for Chinese New Year, when locals prefer to spend the holidays with their families rather than serving out-of-towners).